Get Swimsuit Ready In Winter

 Find activities you enjoy doing so taking care of your health becomes a good habit.
 I enjoy figure skating, jumping on a trampoline (great excuse to get off your duff while watching t.v. or listening to music), using free weights, stretching, dancing, exercise bands, walking, using an elliptical, and swimming.
 I alternate because I don't like to get bored and know that certain muscles are targeted more than others with certain activities which is necessary.

-If you're in a sedentary desk job like I have been in the past, it is crucial that you get up and move around or stretch for at least 5 minutes out of every hour and get exercise outside of work.
-If crunched for time or money, remember that getting into better shape does not have to cost you, but illness due to lack of exercise will eventually cost you in medical expenses or your life.
+If you're in a sedentary desk job like I have been in the past, it is crucial that you get up and move around or stretch for at least 10-15 minutes out of every hour and get exercise outside of work.
+If crunched for time or money, remember that getting into better shape does not have to cost you financially, but illness due to lack of exercise will eventually cost you in medical expenses, your quality of life or even your life.
 For example, taking daily walks and using free weights at home just 2 or three times a week will make a huge difference in your level of health and fitness.
 If you haven't used free weights, get a qualified instructor to show you proper form and injury prevention.
 The investment in at least one or two of these personal sessions is well worth it.
 If you can't afford it or don't have the time research respected, experienced, and certified instructors online and try to find video of them showing exercises with proper form.

 Plateaus in exercise and weight loss is common.
 Perhaps you are not losing weight but exercising regularly.
 It's possible that you need to adjust your exercise, diet, or get more sleep so that you can get swimsuit ready this winter.
 If you find that you can do the same amount of exercise you did two or three months ago without breaking a sweat, you've reached an exercise plateau and should step up the intensity or switch your activity.
 If this adjustment is not made, you will likely find yourself making no gains or further down the line actually gaining fat/weight.